 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the Notes to Financial Statements.

 RELATED PARTY TRANSACTIONS

 All contracts / arrangements / transactions entered into by the Company during thefinancial year with related party(s) were in ordinary course of business and on arm'slength basis.
-During the year the Company did not enter into any contracts / arrangements/ transactions with related parties which could be considered material in accordance withthe policy of the Company on materiality of related policy transactions.
+During the year the Company did not enter into any contracts / arrangements/ transactions with related parties which could be considered material in accordance withthe policy of the Company on materiality of related party transactions.

-The policy on dealing with related party transactions as approved by the Board may beaccessed on the company's website at the link: http://www.akshoptifibre.com/corporate-governance.php
+The policy on dealing with related party transactions as approved by the Board may beaccessed on the company's website at the link: http://www.akshoptifibre.com/corporate-governance.php.

 All Related Party Transactions entered during the year were on arm's length basis.
 Nomaterial Related Party Transactions (transaction(s) exceeding ten percent of the annualconsolidated turnover of the Company as per last audited financial statements) wereentered during the year by the Company and considering wholly owned subsidiaries areexempt for the purpose of Section 188(1) of the Act.
 Accordingly disclosure of RelatedParty Transactions as required under section 134(3)(h) of the

-As on March 31 2019 the Board of your Company consisted of 6 Directors consisting of1 Promoter-Chairman 1 Managing Director 3 Independent Directors (including 1 WomanDirector) and 1 Non-Executive Non Independent Director.
+As on March 31 2021 the Board of your Company has 7 Directors consisting of 1Promoter-Chairman 4 Independent Directors (including 1 Woman Director) and 2Non-Executive-Non-Independent Director.

 MEETINGS OF THE DIRECTORS